22 Feb How to drive Black Friday and Cyber Monday sales on social media

-Cyber Monday is always one of the busiest online shopping days of the year.
+Black Friday and Cyber Monday always mark the start of the busiest online shopping period of the year.

-This online shopping bonanza, which takes place every Monday after Black Friday, is highly anticipated by shoppers and dominates our social media feeds.
+These online shopping bonanzas, which take place every November, are highly anticipated by shoppers and dominate our social media feeds.
 With almost every brand launching unbelievable sales, Instagram turns into the scrollable version of Times Square.
 We’re inundated with ads at every turn.

 Our tips can be applied to any major shopping event.
 Cyber Monday, Black Friday, 11.11, 12.12, or your brand’s regular sales.
 Put simply, they’re best practises for brands who want to stand out and convert social scrollers into shoppers.